 Our metabolisms get blamed for a lot.
 "Metabolism" is a word that is bandied about in our frustrated conversations with girlfriends.
 Our inability to mainline chocolate without putting on weight?
 Metabolism.
 Those seven pounds that just won't budge?
 Metabolism.
 Our general fatigue?
 Metabolism.
 But do you know what your metabolism is and what it even does?

 Eat a Metabolism-Boosting Breakfast

 There is some debate around the whole idea of whether eating breakfast like a king, lunch like a prince and dinner like a pauper is really the secret to weight loss.
-I can happily eat breakfast, lunch, and dinner like a king and not be stuffed (more's the pity).
 Instead of worrying too much about size, it's the type of foods you include on your breakfast plate that really has an effect on metabolism.
 If you want to fire up your system, a study found that you should factor in low-GL (so low-sugar) and high-protein foods at breakfast.
 Think savory, and include some lean protein like chicken (yes, for breakfast) or eggs.

 Do Cardio (But at an Incline)